HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Introduction

 \paragraph{Application 2: Asynchronous Hyperproperties}

 Most existing hyperlogics traverse the paths of a system synchronously.
-However, in many applications (for example, when reasoning about software) we require an asynchronous traversal to, e.g., account for the unknown speed of execution of software that runs on some unknown platform or to abstract away from intermediate (non-observable) program steps.
+However, in many applications (for example, when reasoning about software), we require an asynchronous traversal to, \eg, account for the unknown speed of execution of software that runs on some unknown platform or to abstract away from intermediate (non-observable) program steps.
 Strategic hyperproperties enable reasoning over asynchronous hyperproperties by considering the execution speed of a system as being controlled by a dedicated scheduling player, which we add via a system transformation.
-Instead of reasoning about asynchronicity directly, we then reason about strategies for the scheduling player.
+Direct reasoning about asynchronicity is then replaced by reasoning about the strategic abilities of the scheduling player.

 As an example, consider the program in \refFig{exProg}.
-It continuously reads a high-security input $h$ and, depending on $h$, flips the output $o$ either directly, or via a temporary variable.
-Consider the \HyperLTL{} specification $\forall \pi. \forall \pi'\ldot \ltlg \big( o_\pi \leftrightarrow o_{\pi'} \big)$.
-It expresses \emph{observational-determinism} (OD), i.e., the output should be identical across all paths \cite{HuismanWS06}.
-In \refFig{exProg}, the exact timepoint of the change in $o$ differs and so the program does not satisfy OD.
-However, on a fast enough hardware, an observer might be unable to detect the timing offset and only observe the value of $o$ whenever a change occurs.
-To express this, we require a property that allows the paths of the program to be executed at different speeds to realign the output.
-We extend the system with a scheduling agent $\mathit{sched}$ that can stutter the system (we give a concrete construction in \Cref{sec:examples2}) and express the following \HyperATLS{} property.
+It continuously reads a high-security input $h$ and, depending on $h$, flips the output $o$ either directly or via a temporary variable.
+Consider the \HyperLTL{} specification $\forall \pi\ldot \forall \pi'\ldot \ltlg \big( o_\pi \leftrightarrow o_{\pi'} \big)$.
+It expresses \emph{observational-determinism} (OD), \ie, it states that the output should be identical across all paths \cite{HuismanWS06}.
+In \refFig{exProg}, the value of $o$ is flipped in each loop iteration, but the exact timepoint at which the flip occurs depends on the high-security input; the program does not satisfy OD in the synchronous \HyperLTL{} semantics.
+However, when executing the program, we might assume that an observer cannot detect this small timing difference and, instead, only observes the value of $o$ whenever it is changed.
+We thus require a property that allows the paths of the program to be executed at different speeds to realign the output.
+To reason about this in \HyperATLS{}, we extend the system with a scheduling agent $\mathit{sched}$ that can stutter the system.
+That is, $\mathit{sched}$ can, in each step, decide if the system makes a step or remains in its current state (we give a concrete construction for including $\mathit{sched}$ in \Cref{sec:examples2}).
+On the resulting multi-agent system (which now includes agent $\mathit{sched}$) we check the following \HyperATLS{} property: